-Start the day off right with these fluffy and delicious chocolate protein pancakes!
+Start the day off right with these fluffy and delicious chocolate banana protein pancakes!
 Super easy to make in a blender, these flourless banana and chocolate chip pancakes are made with oats, egg whites and protein powder to keep you energized throughout the day.
 Best healthy protein pancakes ever! {Gluten-free, vegetarian, & dairy-free-friendly}

-Pancakes are never a bad idea, in my opinion, especially when they’re fluffy, rich and chocolatey like these homemade chocolate protein pancakes.
+Pancakes are never a bad idea, in my opinion, especially when they’re fluffy, rich and chocolatey like these homemade chocolate banana protein pancakes.
 Sweetened naturally with banana and studded with ooey gooey chocolate chips, they’re delicious, easy to make, and so irresistible!

 These oatmeal blender pancakes are high in protein and the perfect way to fuel you up and kickstart the day.
-Make them in advance for meal prep or whip them up in the morning for an easy breakfast or snack throughout the week.
+Make them in advance for meal prep or whip them up in the morning for an easy and healthy breakfast or snack throughout the week.

 Either way, with the cocoa powder, chocolate chips, and moist and fluffy texture, they’re a must for any chocolate lover!